 The College`s registration requirements for education, training and experience are based on accredited, North American, training models in professional psychology.
 Applicants who are unfamiliar with accredited training standards, are encouraged to visit the websites of the following associations: Canadian Psychological Association (CPA), American Psychological Association (APA) and Association of Psychology Postdoctoral and Internship Centers (APPIC).

 “Program in residence” means in-person participation in courses, seminars, practica and internships with face-to-face, in person, contact with faculty and other students at the degree granting institution and affiliated sites (See Schedule H).
-Distributed learning where students meet for blocks of time periodically during the year and other types of online training programs are not substantially equivalent to a program in residence.
+Distributed learning where students meet for blocks of time periodically during the year and other types of online training programs do not meet the College’s criteria for a program in residence, and the Registration Committee would not ordinarily consider such distributed learning or online training programs to be equivalent to a program in residence.

 The College does not pre-approve degrees, internships, or applications.
 Education, training and experience are carefully reviewed once a completed formal application has been received.
 We receive many letters asking questions like those above.
 These are good questions and the answers can be found by a careful review of the bylaws (including Schedule H) which list the registration requirements.
 Completion of an APA or CPA accredited doctoral program, in residence, and accredited pre-doctoral internship reflects the basic standard of training for psychologists expected in most North American jurisdictions and is consistent with the criteria set out in Schedule H of the Bylaws.